CCIVR/ccivr2/README.md

 You can also append expression profile information obtained from RNA-seq analysis by adding extra columns such as **"TPM"**, **"FPKM"**, **"fold_change"**, **"padj"**, and so on.

-See [the test file](data/Test_file.csv) for an example of the input file.
+See [the test file](data/ESCs_differentiation_exp_genes.csv) for an example of the input file.
-(The test file contains mouse gene datasets accompanied by expression profiling of mouse ESCs upon differentiation via embryoid body formation, which is consistent with the input file used for the CCIVR2 analysis in Figure 4 of our paper, Suzuki M *et al*., submitted.)
+(The test file contains mouse gene datasets accompanied by expression profiling of mouse ESCs upon differentiation via embryoid body formation, which is consistent with the input file used for the CCIVR2 analysis in Figure 4 of our paper, Suzuki M *et al*., 13:14807, 2023.)

 ## Usage